Tesla stock is about to get much cheaper – KION546

 “We believe the stock split would help reset the market price of our common stock so that our employees will have more flexibility in managing their equity, all of which, in our view, may help maximize stockholder value,” Tesla said in a regulatory filing Friday.
 “In addition, as retail investors have expressed a high level of interest in investing in our stock, we believe the stock split will also make our common stock more accessible to our retail shareholders.”

+Tesla announced plans for a split in March, but did not announce a ratio.
+On Friday it noted that its stock has risen 43.5% since its last stock split almost three years ago, although shares have tumbled 30% since it announced those split plans.
+It may have planned to have a bigger share split had it not fallen so much.

-Tesla noted its stock has risen 43.5% since its last stock split, although shares have tumbled 34% this year as Big Tech and the broader market have taken a beating from inflation and higher interest rates.
+This year as Big Tech and the broader market have taken a beating from inflation and higher interest rates.
 But Tesla, in particular, has struggled this year in part because of CEO Elon Musk’s attempt to leverage his massive Tesla stake to purchase Twitter.
+He even sold $8.5 billion worth of Tesla shares to raise cash to be used towards the purchase, which helped put downward pressure on Tesla share price.

 Other Big Tech companies also have recently announced stock splits to help boost their affordability and attractiveness to everyday investors.
 Amazon’s 20-for-1 stock split went into effect Monday.
 Alphabet, which owns Google, also approved a 20-for-1 split that will take effect in July.
 Online retailer Shopify has a 10-for-1 stock split planned for later in June, while meme stock darling GameStop proposed splitting its stock as well.